Romuald Boco: Sligo Rovers return

 Boco rejoined Sligo Rovers on 30 July 2010 signing a contract which will expire by the end of the 2010 season.
 He played a major part in helping Rovers win the 2010 FAI Ford Cup after being changed position a right or left winger.
 When he first signed for Sligo Rovers he was a striker that was sometimes used as a centre midfielder and then changed to right-back. on 23 November, Paul Cook admitted that it's doubtful Boco will signed a new contract after turning down the club's "final" offer.

 Despite talks of the club and Boco agreeing terms, on 23 February 2011 Paul Cook announced that Boco would not be returning to the Showgrounds for the coming season.

 Boco then went on to join Shanghai East Asia on a deal until the end of the season.
 After a promising first season in China, Boco rejoined Sligo Rovers on 19 December 2011 after talks with Paul Cook.

 The move would be his third spell for the Sligo.

 After consistently impressing during Sligo's pre-season fixtures, Boco scored his first goal back in the red of Sligo during the team's 2–0 win over Glentoran in the Setanta Cup Quarter Final first leg.

 On 31 August 2012, it was announced Boco had re-joined former club Accrington Stanley on a one-year deal.

 Accrington Stanley

 He made a good start to his second stint at the Crown Ground, scoring vital goals in order to keep Stanley's League status.
 He has built a reputation for his tireless work rate and running.
 He has the perfect start to his second stint at Accrington scoring his first goal away to Cheltenham Town in September.
 Two more goals followed away to Chesterfield, Rochdale, Barnet, Fleetwood Town, Bradford City, Chesterfield again and Rochdale again.
 He is currently the top scorer for Accrington during this season.

-He has once again become a firm fan favorite with his work rate and has been nominated for player of the year award.
+He received a Player of the Year nomination following a period of hard work rate and increased fan support.